Conservation plan highlights Arabs’ fraught ties to Israel

 Guy Alon, an official with the parks authority, told Israel’s Channel 13 TV in July that the wildlife corridor would benefit Jews and Arabs while respecting property rights and striking an ecological balance.

 For “Bedouins who come and say ‘we want open spaces,’ the nature reserve offers just that,” he said.
-“Those who ask that we let them graze on the land, we respect that.” he said.
+“Those who ask that we let them graze on the land, we respect that,” he said.

 After learning of the plan, three Bedouin villages filed an objection, charging the corridor didn’t take into consideration private Bedouin property.
 The Haifa district planning committee rejected that objection, and an appeal is now being heard.